 12. Use Natural Stone Countertops

 Natural stone countertops not only look stunning but also withstand the elements.
 In my projects, I’ve noticed how stone adds an elegant yet rugged touch to outdoor kitchens.
+You can pair these surfaces with natural stone backsplash ideas to create a cohesive look.

 13. Incorporate Natural Lighting

 Maximize natural light with strategic placement and design choices.
 In my projects, I always consider the path of the sun to keep spaces bright and inviting.
+You can see how this works in practice by exploring these creative off-grid pallet cabin ideas.

 14. Set Up a Herb Garden